 Silver investing, .999 silver bullion

-Silver bars have emerged as popular ways of investing in silver because they are uniform in size, making them easy to handle and convenient to store.
+Silver bars are the most popular way of investing in silver because they are uniform in size, making them easy to handle and convenient to store.
 Additionally, silver bars are compact, which enables investors to secure a great deal of wealth in relative small storage areas.
 Silver bars with recognized hallmarks are readily accepted for resale, making them easy to convert to cash.

 The standard purity for silver bars for decades has been .999 fine (99.9% pure).
-Most 100-oz silver bars, 10-oz silver bars and 1-oz silver rounds are market .999 fine, including the US Mint’s 1-oz Silver Eagles.
+Most 100-oz silver bars, 10-oz silver bars and 1-oz silver rounds are .999 fine, including the US Mint’s 1-oz Silver Eagles.
 However, the Royal Canadian Mint produces 100-oz silver bars of .9999 purity.
 In the industry, they are called “four 9s” silver bars.
-Johnson Matthey bars, some of the world’s best known, are stamped .999 fine.
+Johnson Matthey bars, although no longer produced, are the world’s best known and are stamped .999 fine.

 1-oz silver bars (rectangles) are available but not nearly as popular as 1-oz rounds.
 1,000-oz silver bars are recommended only for IRA silver investments.
 At 70 pounds–and sometimes heavier–1,000-oz silver bars are difficult to handle.
 At times, though, large RCM silver bars with weights between 800 ounces and 900 ounces are available and carry smaller premiums than the 100-oz silver bars.